learn-co-curriculum/react-hooks-fetch-crud-code-along/README.md

 ### Creating Items

-Our next goal will be to add a new items to our database on the server when a user submits the form.
+Our next goal will be to add a new item to our database on the server when a user submits the form.
 Once again, let's plan out our steps:

 - When X event occurs (_a user submits the form_)